mommermi/minetracking2021/README.md

 * Himmetdede Gold Mine (55350, Turkey), [Google Maps](https://www.google.com/maps/place/38%C2%B057'01.8%22N+35%C2%B003'31.0%22E/@38.948383,35.0539053,4265m/data=!3m1!1e3!4m5!3m4!1s0x0:0x0!8m2!3d38.9505!4d35.0586), 3 observations

 Typically, there is a time difference of about 3 months between two successive observations of each site.
 Images are available as `png` image files of size 1000x1000 pixels covering 10x10 km on the ground.
 For each site, a `gif` animation at lower image resolution is available, too, to highlight changes between the individual observations caused by mining operations, weather conditions, and seasonal variations.

+You can easily download this entire repository as a [zip](https://github.com/mommermi/minetracking2021/archive/refs/heads/main.zip) file.

 ## Labeling